kensyo/nvim-scrlbkun/README.md

 ## Overview

-The plugin enables neovim to display the followings at the right edge of windows.
+The plugin enables neovim to display the following components at the right edge of windows.

 * Scrollbar (mouse operation is not supported)
 * Cursor position